Sam-Dragon/kafka-producer/kafka.md

   > Idempotent
     - Process same message multiple times without any side effects or data inconsistencies
-    - We will need to use database to make sure transactions are not duplicated
+    - We will need to use database to make sure transactions are not duplicated based on unique key
     - Identifier for each transaction will be message [unique] key in message header which will avoid duplication

 # Architecture